EggS3c/PRMSSIUS-PowerShell/README.md

 # PRMSSIUS-PowerShell
-Powershell script that allows the user to specify a directory name and file names, and it can also create subdirectories within directories:
+This Powershell script is designed to audit the strength of user passwords on a Windows system and provides options for password management.
+It assesses password quality, identifies weak passwords.